nxp-auto-linux/ipc-shm/README.rst

 HW platforms
 ============
-The driver includes support of the following processors:
- - S32V234 silicon, cut 2.1, maskset #1N81U
- - S32xx presilicon (S32G275, S32R45x) - Synopsis VDK (see version in the
-   release notes)
+The supported processors are listed in the sample application documentation.

 Configuration notes
 ===================